Trump, first lady in Iraq for surprise visit with troops

 The U.S. first deployed troops to Syria in 2015 during the Obama administration as part of a partnership with Kurdish-led forces against ISIS.
 A year before the deployment, U.S. airstrikes also began in Syria.

-Outgoing Defense Secretary Jim Mattis signed orders on Sunday to pull all American troops out of Syria in the coming weeks, a senior defense official told Fox News.
+Outgoing Defense Secretary Jim Mattis, who did not travel with Trump and was working in his Pentagon office on Wednesday, signed orders on Sunday to pull all American troops out of Syria in the coming weeks, a senior defense official told Fox News.
 Pentagon officials at the time refused to discuss specifics, including the timeline, citing operational security for the roughly 2,000 U.S. troops in Syria.

 The president told reporters traveling with him that he wants to get U.S. soldiers home from Syria and that Iraq can still be used as a base to stage attacks on Islamic State militants if needed, according to the Associated Press.

-Trump added that if needed, the U.S. can attack IS "so fast and so hard" that they "won't know what the hell happened."
+Trump added that if needed, the U.S. can attack ISIS "so fast and so hard" that they "won't know what the hell happened."

+“If we see something happening with ISIS that we don’t like, we can hit them so fast and so hard they really won’t know what the hell happened,” Trump added about the militant group that he has said is defeated, as Bloomberg News reported.
+“We’ve knocked them silly.”

 "I think a lot of people are going to come around to my way of thinking.
 It's time for us to start using our head," he told reporters.